Janelle Lamoreaux

 In addition to the book, I have published related peer-reviewed articles in Cultural Anthropology about variations in epigenetic understanding of personhood and the "maternal environment," in Cross Currents about the harm of endocrine disrupting chemicals can move beyond individualized human and non-human bodies, and in Medical Anthropology Quarterly on the increase of attention toward the intergenerational effects of toxic exposure or "Passing Down Pollution".
 I have also contributed to various online forums, including Somatosphere, Fieldsights, and this CA author interview.
 A short, personal essay on gender and toxicity is published in Environmental History as part of a forum called "Of Perpetrators and Victims."

-I am also a participant in the Wellcome Trust funded Biosocial Birth Cohort Research Network (BBCR), which examines and utilizes birth cohort studies as reflexive method, and working with lead organizer of the network, Dr. Sahra Gibbon, on questions of integernational ethnography.
-I recently published an essay on this topic at Somatosphere, and co-edited a special issue of Medical Anthropology Quarterly, called Towards Intergenerational Ethnography (2021).
+I am also a participant in the Wellcome Trust funded Biosocial Birth Cohort Research Network (BBCR), which examines and utilizes birth cohort studies as reflexive method, and have worked Dr. Sahra Gibbon, on questions of integernational ethnography.
+I published an essay on this topic at Somatosphere, and co-edited a special issue of Medical Anthropology Quarterly, called Towards Intergenerational Ethnography (2021).

-Second, I am conducting background research on "cryoconservation" initiatives - or conservation efforts that primarily depend on technologies of cryopreservation.
-I am especially interested in the use of reproductive technologies to conserve biodiversity in the present so that it may be reproduced in the future.
-This is happening in a variety of seed, spore and gamete banking project, from Arizona to Taiwan.
+In addition to this collaborative project, I am working on another solo-research project about ideas of endangerment/extinction and extraplanetary reproduction.
+In particular I am interested in "cryoconservation" initiatives - or conservation efforts that primarily depend on technologies of cryopreservation.
 I am thinking through how the global rise of -omic understandings of egg and sperm as beings-in-relation seem to be contradicted by apocalyptic scientific imaginaries which interpret "life itself" as the future savior.
-My latest article, "Beyond the Egg and the Sperm: How Science has Revised a Romance through Reproductomics," in Science, Technology and Human Values touches on some of these issues.
-I also currently have a short piece under review for a special issue about Resevoirs that further considers the use of "Arks" in the cryoconservation of gametes, and how resevoirs are both incresingly built and destroyed in the name of biodiversity and species survival.
+My article, "Beyond the Egg and the Sperm: How Science has Revised a Romance through Reproductomics," in Science, Technology and Human Values touches on some of these issues.
+A short piece about Resevoirs of Endangerment further considers the use of "Arks" in the cryoconservation of gametes, and how resevoirs are both built and destroyed in the name of biodiversity and species survival.

 Selected Publications